grombor/grombor/README.md

 I am learning Python at the moment.
 In my free time I am engaged at the Clanhouse as Marketing Manager and Tester at the moment.
 My goal is to automate testing using PyTest and Selenium and create tests schema.
 In the future I am going to go deeper into back-end or cyber-security testing.

 ### I work as Product Manager. ###
-As a Product Manager I usually work on the use of leverage in sales in various distribution channels.
+As a Product Manager in Malow (https://www.linkedin.com/in/kamil-marchel/), I usually work on the use of leverage in sales in various distribution channels.
 I take care of the completeness of the offer and product development by conducting market research, competition analysis and the design of new functions and product improvements.
 I manage a product category, conduct market and competition analyzes, and follow trends.
 I conduct internal trainings, including the sales department.
 I take care of the brand image, create and supervise marketing campaigns.

 <!--
 **grombor/grombor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.